What types of problems does an electronic purchase order solve?

 The obvious items such as listing the correct items (including part numbers where applicable) to be ordered, together with prices, delivery information, dates and any special instructions, will all need to be included.
 Additional information such as who in the company has ordered the items will help in the case of supplier queries.
 Your terms and conditions for the supplier are also key, as the PO forms the basis of a legal contract to supply.

-What is the purpose of a purchase order system?
+What is the purpose of a PO system?

 How do you implement a purchase order system?